-17.1 This document sets out how ISHA will deal with vulnerable customers at risk of abuse; adjustments will have to be made to take account of issues relating to capacity.
+This policy sets out how ISHA will deal with vulnerable residents at risk of abuse, however adjustments will be made to take account of issues relating to capacity.

-17.2 Where required we will translate information for customers who require it.
+Where required we will translate information for residents who require it.

-18. TRAINING
+7. TRAINING